 Sense & Sensibility, chapter 18: Awkward Sibling Hug?

 One of the things that make Sense & Sensibility so accessible is its sibling relationships.
-The bond between Marianne and Elinor isn’t romanticized or out of the ordinary; its messy with a firm foundation.
+The bond between Marianne and Elinor isn’t romanticized or out of the ordinary; it’s messy with a firm foundation.
 And really, isn’t that the best you can hope for in life?

 So it makes sense that Marianne would be just as attentive to Edward’s strengths and weaknesses as a potential partner for her sister as Elinor has been to Willoughby’s.
 Neither man is quite what each sister would hope for the other, but the Dashwoods consider these men as potential brothers-in-law.
 Marianne’s approval of Edward, I’d argue, is more valuable than Elinor’s approval of Willoughby: Marianne is often so self-absorbed that she doesn’t seem to take in most people.
 The fact that she’s putting her romantic woe away to engage with Edward is not something to sneeze at.